Rothfive/Tortoise_cloud/Training.md

 However, these metrics are not re-incorporated into the training, as that's not what the validation dataset is for.

-I have yet to fully train a model with validation enabled to see how well it fares, but it should offer a better glimpse of how the model will perform from outside data, rather than recreating its training data.

 **!**NOTE**!**: Validation iterations sometimes counts towards normal iterations, for whatever reason.

 ### Multi-GPU Training

-**!**NOTE**!**: This comes with ***tons*** of headaches on decent-sized datasets.
-Be warned.

-**!**NOTE**!**: This is Linux only, simply because I do not have a way to test it on Windows, nor the care to port the shell script to the batch script.
-This is left as an exercise to the Windows user.
+**!**NOTE**!**: This has only been tested on Linux.
+Windows lacks `nccl` support, but apparently works under WSL2.

-If you have multiple GPUs, you can easily leverage them by simply specifying how many GPUs you have in the `Run Training` tab.
-With it, it'll divide out the workload by splitting the batches to work on among the pool (at least, my understanding).
+If you have multiple GPUs, you can easily leverage them by simply specifying how many GPUs you have when generating your training configuration.
+With it, it'll divide out the workload by splitting the batches to work on among the pool (at least, to my understanding).

-However, training large datasets (several thousand+ lines) seems to introduce some instability (at least with ROCm backends).
-I've had so, so, so, ***so*** many headaches over the course of a week trying to train a large data:
-* initially, I was able to leverage insane batch sizes with proportionally insane gradient accumulation sizes (I think something like bs=1024, ga=16) for a day, and recreating configurations with those values will bring about instability (after one epoch it'll crash Xorg and I can never catch if it's from a system OOM).
-This could just be from additional adjustments, however.
-* worker processes count need to be reduced, as it spawns more processes for each GPU, leading to more system RAM pressure.
-If you have tons and tons of VRAM, you shouldn't worry (something like 1.5X your combined VRAM size should be fine).
-* using a rather conservative (~2%) validation dataset size will cause the GPUs to crash, or time out.
-* there *may* be additional configuration changes needed for it, but some hints just cause more harm than good.

-Smaller workloads seem to not have these egregious issues (a few hundred lines), at least in my recent memory.
+**!**NOTE**!**: However, the larger the dataset, the more apparent problems will surface:
+* single-GPU training setups shuffles around the order of the source files which really helps with training.
+This is disabled when using multiple GPUs, effectively harming accuracy a slightly noticeable amount.
+* optimizer states don't seem to properly get restored when resuming.
+Losses will oscillate for a while when resuming while training on multiple GPUs.
+* throughput increase is a little finnicky.
+I found not using gradient accumulation (ga=1) helps increase throughput.

+I imagine I'm probably neglecting some settings that would alleviate my headaches.
+Only use multiple GPU training if you're like me and incidentally have matching GPUs.

 ### Training Output